WebexCC-SA/LAB-2356/docs/lab3_scripted_bot_basic.md

 ## **Objectives**

-In this lab you will build a scripted AI agent that can respond to both chat and voice channels:
+In this lab you will build a Scripted AI agent that can respond to both chat and voice channels:

 - Know how to import an exported agent
 - Know how to create Intents, Entities, and Responses